Readme-Workflows/recent-activity/README.md

 ## Features

-The core feature of this GitHub Action is to update your README.md file, or any Markdown file, with the latest activities you made on GitHub.
+The core feature of this GitHub Action is to update your *Profile README* file, or any Markdown file, with the latest activities you made on GitHub.
 Current activities include:

 - **Discussions** (Commenting)